 All shares of common stock that have been properly voted and not revoked will be voted at the Annual Meeting.
 Voting instructions for the common stock are included on your proxy card.
 If you properly submit your proxy by telephone, the Internet or by mail in time for it to be voted at the Annual Meeting, one of the individuals named as your proxy, each of whom is one of our officers, will vote your shares as you have directed.
-If you submit your proxy by telephone, the Internet or by mail, but do not indicate how your shares are to be voted, your shares will be voted: (1) "FOR" the election of the Common Stock Directors and (2) in accordance with the best judgment of the named proxies on other matters properly brought before the Annual Meeting.
+If you submit your proxy by telephone, the Internet or by mail, but do not indicate how your shares are to be voted, your shares will be voted: (1) "FOR" the election of the Common Stock Directors, (2) "FOR" approval, on an advisory basis, of our executive compensation as described in this proxy statement; and (3) in accordance with the best judgment of the named proxies on other matters properly brought before the Annual Meeting.